Tyler314/passwd_aas/README.md

 For example, running `passwd-aas --run` will run the application, using `/etc/passwd` and `/etc/group`, and run on `http://localhost:8080`

-# Within Web Browser
+# Using HTTP Request

 Once the application is running, you can use the following HTTP request methods on your local host, at the port you specified (8080 if you did not specify a port).

 GET /users:
-> Returns a list of all users on the system, as defined in the passwd file.
+> Returns a json list of all users on the system, as defined in the passwd file.

 GET
 /users/query\[?name=\<nq>]\[&uid=\<uq>]\[&gid=\<gq>]\[&comment=\<cq>]\[&home=\<hq>]\[&shell=\<sq>]
-> Returns a list of users matching all of the specified query fields.
+> Returns a json list of users matching all of the specified query fields.
 The brackets indicate that any of the queries may be supplied.

 GET /users/\<uid>
-> Returns a single user with \<uid>.
+> Returns a single user with \<uid>, as a json.
 Return 404 if \<uid> is not found.

 GET /users/\<uid>/groups
-> Returns all the groups for a given user.
+> Returns a json list of all the groups for a given user.

 GET /groups
-> Returns a list of all groups on the system, as defined by the group file.
+> Returns a json list of all groups on the system, as defined by the group file.

 GET /groups/query\[?name=\<nq>]\[&gid=\<gq>]\[&member=\<mq1>\[&member=\<mq2>]\[&...]]
-> Returns a list of groups matching all of the specified query fields.
+> Returns a json list of groups matching all of the specified query fields.
 The brackets indicate that any of the queries may be supplied.

 GET /groups/<gid>
-> Return a single group with \<gid>.
+> Return a single group with \<gid>, in json format.
 Return 404 if \<gid> is not found.

-# Within Python
+# Python API

 The application is also able to run within a Python environment.
 The business logic is separated from networking logic, within `get.py` and `app.py` respectively.
 To use the business logic, create a Get object, and use its api.